=> statement

 CONSTRAINT eventClause leftPropertyId(param1, ..., paramN) AND NOT rightExpr MESSAGE 'Consequence violated';

 but it allows you to automatically resolve situations where this constraint is violated.
-So using type RESOLVE LEFT
+So using the LEFT option of RESOLVE is similar to creating a simple event:

 WHEN eventClause SET(leftPropertyId(param1, ..., paramN)) DO